Disappearance of Martin Allen: Operation Fairbank and Operation Midland

 In 2014, the Allen family were contacted by the Metropolitan Police about developments in their investigations into a paedophile ring allegedly including political figures, senior police officers and military personnel, specifically because of an investigation into historic child abuse cases occurring at the Elm Guest House in southwest London during the 1970s and 1980s.
 (Note: The Metropolitan Police had begun renewed investigations into historical child abuse allegations in 2012, including a re-investigation of allegations of abuse by a child sex ring at the Elm Guest House during the 1970s and 1980s.)
-The operation—named Operation Fairbank—had been instigated to investigate the alleged historical abuse of both male and female children by high-profile individuals, although statements later provided by an alleged survivor of child abuse named Carl Beech indicated some perpetrators had also murdered at least three boys abused at the Elm Guest House—possibly including Martin Allen and Vishal Mehrotra.
+The operation—named Operation Fairbank—had been instigated to investigate the alleged historical abuse of both male and female children by high-profile individuals, although statements (later found to be false) provided by an alleged survivor of child abuse named Carl Beech indicated some perpetrators had also murdered at least three boys abused at the Elm Guest House—possibly including Martin Allen and Vishal Mehrotra.